kemaldaysal/LM35-STM32-ADC-DMA-Driver-with-Timer-and-UART/README.md

 -

 **Known Bugs and Limitations**
 1) When the cable connections between MCU and sensor is disconnected or somehow damaged, a noise occures on LM35's ADC signal cable (close to LM35's connector side) that makes the signal fluctuate even with a pull-down resistor with different values are tested, which makes harder to develop error handling algorithms and determine if the signal is healthy or not.
+Consequently, an error-text that informs user when a hardware error occurs is not available for now but will be implemented later.

 2) Because the timer used in this project is a 16-bit timer, the period between measurements parameters' max value is 65535 (2^16) milliseconds, which is 65.5 seconds.
 If a measurement period longer than 65.5 seconds is needed in some applications, a new timer function with a different timer prescaler approach is needed.